Brittany-Reid/node_code_query/README.md

 NCQ [] > _
 ```

-The square brackets indicate that you created a node repl and you do *not* have any libraries installed.
+The square brackets indicate that you created a node repl, i.e., you can run any node.js code from the prompt now.
+However, you do *not* have any libraries installed!

 3. Type help() to see which functions you can use.